Skip To Content

 • When testing is confirmed, follow your communication plan to notify users about server/system status.

-During the winter, it’s important to clear ice and snow from tree limbs.
-The added weight could cause them to break and fall on roofs, power lines, and vehicles.
-You should also remove leaves, snow, and ice from roofs and gutters, and check roofs and ceilings for loose shingles that can catch wind and trap snow or ice.
+• Remove leaves, snow, and ice from roofs and gutters, and check roofs for loose materials that can catch wind and trap snow or ice.

 • Keep boilers running, test their pressure-relief valves monthly, and get them inspected regularly, per state law.

-• Keep at least three feet of clearance around heat-producing equipment.
+• Keep at least three feet of clearance around electrical and heat-producing equipment for emergency access.

 • Ensure exterior doors close safely and securely so they don’t blow open in windy conditions

 Frozen pipes are the leading property-related risk when the temperature drops.
 It might seem like a good idea to save money over long weekends and holidays by turning the heat down or off.
 Unfortunately, most school buildings are decades old and less energy-efficient than their modern counterparts.
-Age, along with wear and tear, can cause heating loss:
+Age, expansions, and wear and tear can cause unexpected heat loss:

-• Designate someone to regularly check property for broken or leaky pipes.
+• Designate someone to regularly check property for broken or leaky pipes and set up remote security camera viewing for them if possible.

-• Install Underwriters Laboratories-approved heat trace tape or thermostatically controlled heat cable along pipes according to manufacturer instructions.
+• Consider installing water detection sensors to alert you immediately if something leaks, as well as Underwriters Laboratories-approved heat trace tape or thermostatically controlled heat cable along pipes according to manufacturer instructions.

 • Shutting water off could prevent your fire sprinkler system from working.
-Check with the system manufacturer or installer to be sure.
+Check with the system manufacturer or installer.

 • Some districts might need their fire marshal’s approval to shut water off.

 • Most municipalities require that on-site personnel monitor for fires if water is shut off.
-Consult your local fire department.
+Consult your local fire department and train staff on establishing fire watches.

 Vehicles need special care in the winter.
 Cold weather can turn warm air in fuel tanks into water, which can compromise fuel economy and engine performance.
 Your fleet management program should call for routine maintenance on all vehicles.